A visit to Bonneville Salt Flats in Utah allows you to see one of the most unique landscapes in America.

 7. There Are Lots of Bonneville Salt Flats Photography Options

 Mirror Photos – There are so many photo ops at Bonneville Salt Flats.
 When it rains and a layer of water covers the salt, it turns into a huge mirror.
-Just keep in mind that you have to be extremely careful when the flats are wet.
+As mentioned above, you have to be extremely careful when the flats are wet.

 Optical Illusion Photos – You can also play around with the cool optical illusions that are possible on a big flat background..
 We had a little bit of fun but had a hard time keeping the dogs out of the photo.
-It’s easier if you have someone directing the photo than trying to do it yourself but it’s
+It kind of wrecks the illusion when you see them behind my hand 😂

 Sunrise and Sunset photos – If you can manage to be at the flats for sunrise of sunset, it’s really pretty.
 We felt like sunrise was better because the light lasted longer.
 If you camp on BLM land at Bonneville, you can catch both and tell us what you think is best.